 Overall, the Portal feels a bit sturdier than the Copper Spur, especially when employing the trekking pole attachment system, and it has a slightly more spacious interior too.
 The Copper Spur has a bit more user-friendly setup and has far more convenient features on it’s rainfly.
 Both are still excellent options (and at the top of the ultralight freestanding tent category) depending on your needs.

 SlingFin’s Portal is a super light tent that’s strong and capable in stormy conditions, especially for those who hike with trekking poles to attach to its frame.
 The Portal’s reinforcements, with ideas borrowed from 4-season mountaineering tents, give us much more confidence when camping in exposed, windy places.
 We also love the Portal’s maximized interior headroom, which makes it feel more livable than the typical ultralight 2-person backpacking tent.

-There are a few minor improvements in the fly-attachment system and vents we’d like to see addressed in future Portal models, and we’d love to see a 3-person model that could accommodate wide sleeping pads, but in the end, we think the Portal has the potential to become one of the top lightweight freestanding backpacking tents on the market.
+We think the Portal has the potential to become one of the top lightweight freestanding backpacking tents on the market.
 If you’re looking for a shockingly light and roomy 2-person backpacking tent that’s stout enough to withstand heavy weather, the Portal just might be perfect for you.

 A good night’s sleep is really important in the backcountry, and we hope this review helps you get some rest out there.
 If you like this review, you’ll probably like this other popular CleverHiker content.